Not Selected for H-1B? 9 Visa Options You Should Know

 ✅ What are the advantages?

-• No limit to number of approvals each year.
+• No limit to the number of approvals each year.

 • Dependents could be authorized to work.